 All BS in a system, use the same WiFi channel (single carrier) for communication with their respective STs.
+(As discussed in earlier section, operator owning another system 'S" shall use different frequency channel of WiFi).
 This is unlike typical sectorized deployments, in which co-located sectors use separate frequency channels.

 In WiFiRe all the sectors in a multiple antenna configuration continue to use the same frequency channel.
-As a result, transmission by one BS may interfere with adjacent sectors.
-An ST may hear transmission from more than one BS of a system S. An ST may or may not be able receive the transmission from its BS, depending on interference caused by the neighboring sector BS.
-Also, transmitters in one sector may interfere significantly with receivers in other sectors, because of BS antenna side-lobes.
+As a result, several interference scenario may happen: transmission by one BS may interfere withreception at BS in adjacent sectors.
+An ST may hear transmission from more than one BS of a system S. An ST may or may not be able receive the transmission from its BS, depending on interference caused by the neighboring sector BS antenna.
+Also, transmitters in one sector may interfere significantly with receivers in other sectors, because of antenna side-lobes.
 Hence, the MAC layer design at S includes a functionality that coordinates and manages the transmission of different BS.